glacambre/firenvim/README.md

 Similarly, you can detect when firenvim disconnects from a neovim instance with the `UILeave` autocommand.

 If you want to use different settings depending on the textarea you're currently editing, you can use autocommands to do that too.
-All buffers are named like this: `domainname_page_selector.txt` (see [this function](src/utils/utils.ts)).
+All buffers are named like this: `domainname_page_selector.txt` (see the [toFileName function](src/utils/utils.ts)).
 This means that you can for example set the file type to markdown for all github buffers:
 ```
 au BufEnter github.com_*.txt set filetype=markdown
 ```